radareorg/r2ai/README.md

 ## Features

 * Prompt the language model without internet requirements
+* Use local GGUF or remote language models (via http)
 * Index large codebases or markdown books using a vector database
-* Slurp file contents and make actions on that
+* Slurp file and perform actions on that
 * Embed the output of an r2 command and resolve questions on the given data
 * Define different system-level assistant role
 * Set environment variables to provide context to the language model